commercionetwork/commercionetwork/docs/app_developers/commercioapi-flow_examples.md

 As registered user the process is similar to the previous one  except from the fact that after asking the user to enter his password of the commercio.app this workflow start from point 3.

+## Use sharedoc as a signature process

+## Use sharedoc and receipt as acceptance signature process

 ## User request for pades like signatureand notarization